TGAC/MultiPEN/README.md

 ## About Us
 This repository is developed by the [Jurkowski Group](http://www.earlham.ac.uk/jurkowski-group) in the Earlham Institute.
+For any questions or comments please contact Wiktor at wiktor.jurkowski@earlham.ac.uk.